opencog/sensory/DesignNotes-C.md

 I dunno.
 I don't see any other way.
 This stuff nags me, but what else can I do?
 No one else seems to have anything even close to being this generic.
-The system I'm building is klunky and awkward, but what the heck.
+The system I'm building is clunky and awkward, but what the heck.
 Is there any other path forward?

 Conclusion: I'm in a thicket, but there's no turning back.
-The ingedients to this recipie are all well, known individually.
+The ingedients to this recipe are all well, known individually.
 No one has combined them in quite this way, before.
 I don't see any other way.
 Onwards.